-You can complete a hardcore workout followed up by a 100%-organic Whole30-approved meal, but if you’re not well in your mental health, you are NOT well.
+You can complete a hardcore workout followed up by a 100%-organic Whole30-approved meal.
+But if you’re not well in your mental health, you are NOT well.
 Our health is determined by our thoughts, beliefs and behaviors.
-If we’re just doing the “healthy things” diet culture promotes but ignoring our mental health, we’re doing a lot more harm than good.
+If we’re just doing the “healthy things” diet culture promotes, but ignoring our mental health, we’re doing a lot more harm than good.

-Put This Into Practice: Be honest with yourself; are you irritable?
+Put This Into Practice in 2021: Be honest with yourself; are you irritable?
 Angry?
 Feeling deprived?
 Feeling like dieting gives you a sense of control while the world around you crumbles?
 These are red flags that your mental health is crying for help.
 Therapy combined with intuitive eating counseling is a powerhouse for healing your relationship with food, fitness and body image.
 To find a therapist near you, go to psychologytoday.com.
 There is NO SHAME in seeking help.

 3. You are more than a body.

 You are a HUMAN with a unique personality, purpose, and a God-given intuition.
 Your body is just the vehicle for you to sprinkle your magic around earth.
-Diet culture wants us to believe that health is defined by how your body looks to others.
+Diet culture in 2021 still wants us to believe that health is defined by how your body looks to others.
 But it’s not.
 How you feel is what actually matters.
 Here’s a chart of how health is actually defined.

 |Mental Health||Knows how to manage their anxiety; |